rainbowflesh/rainbowflesh/poop/markdownengineer/Resume/whoimilite_engsub.md

 ## What will I do

-- Experience with cloud-based hosting services and familiarity with the Linux operating system.

-- Understand cluster load balancing, DNS and CDN configuration, anti-crawling and basic security policies; fundamental network technologies; and home networking.

-- Know how to build and deploy Hadoop, as well as how to use Flink, Storm, Spark, and other tools.
+- Web application development:

+    - Use Java, JavaScript, SQL languages.

-- Experience with Java, JavaScript, SQL, and the B/S architecture single-page application development with Spring series frameworks and Vue.JS frameworks.
+    - Experience developing B/S single-page applications using the Spring Boot and Vue.js frameworks; Know how to development desktop application with the Electron framework; Understand microservice architecture application development using the Spring Cloud framework.

-- Experience with Git; understanding of technical writing; familiarity with the creation of various documents; mastery of information retrieval and data mining technology; eagerness to learn new technologies
+    - Familiar with MySQL.
+The use of PostgreSQL, and the use of Redis and MongoDB.

+- Familiar with Hadoop cluster construction; Understand the use of message queue Kafka, distributed coordinator Zookeeper, and computing framework Spark.

+- Familiar with the operation, maintenance, and use of the Linux operating system, have experience in using cloud hosting services; understand anti-crawlers and common security policies.

+- Understand technical writing and documentation; Master Git use.

-- Be familiar with scripting languages such as PowerShell, Bash, and others.
+- Familiar with the use of scripting languages such as PowerShell, Bash, etc.

 ## Work Experience